How to Set Process Goals for Better Health

 There are many benefits to setting process goals.
 Whether you set them for your career and personal development or for your fitness and health, process goals can help you feel more positive and appreciative of your journey.
 Here are some of the benefits of setting a process goal:

-• Adaptability.
 Process goals are flexible, and you can adapt them as needed.
 If you miss one workout session or are low on your step count one day, you can get back on track the next day.
 Also, if you realize your process goals are too unrealistic and demanding, you can tweak them to a more attainable, healthy level.
+Flexibility is key for setting attainable goals and achieving great results.

 Examples of Process Goals